dsp-uga/Team-thweatt-p2/README.md

 The only reqired argument is the `base_dir` which is the directory containing `train_file`, `test_file`, `data\`, and `masks\`.

-The see the above list in command line execute the following command:
+Then see the above list in command line to execute the following command:

 `$ python3 main.py -h`